-Czech Republic's approach toward innovative biotechnologies and what the EU is referring to as New Plant Breeding Techniques (NPBT) is rather positive; positions are based on scientific opinions.
+Czech Republic's approach toward innovative biotechnologies (referred to as New Plant Breeding Techniques within the EU) is rather positive; positions are based on scientific opinions.
+However, the Czech Republic follows the EU regulatory framework and, thus, the July 2018 decision from the Court of Justice of the European Union to regulate such products under the GMO Directive.

 The Czech Republic typically follows the EFSA opinions.
-In regards to NPBT, the CzC GMO commented on three: cisgenesis, intragenesis, and zinc fingers, and agrees with the EFSA findings.
-To date, no project aimed at a deliberate release of an NPBT product has been notified in the Czech Republic.
+In regard to innovative biotechnologies, the CzC GMO commented on three: cisgenesis, intragenesis, and zinc fingers, and agrees with the EFSA findings.

+To date, no project aimed at a deliberate release of a product originating from innovative biotechnologies has been notified in the Czech Republic.
 Czech experts actively participated in the New Techniques Working Group at EU level and in the discussions under Cartagena Protocol on Biosafety.

 In response to an industry enquiry, the CzC GMO adopted a position on a legal status of the oligonucleotide directed mutagenesis (ODGM or ODM).
 According to CzC GMO, this technique results in a genetic modification and the resulting organism falls under the scope of the biotech legislation.

-The CzC GMO has endorsed the applicability of the current risk assessment methodology in cases of two NPBTs (cisgenesis/intragenesis and site-directed nucleases).
-Opinions on other NPBTs will follow.
+The CzC GMO has endorsed the applicability of the current risk assessment methodology in cases of two innovative biotechnologies (cisgenesis/intragenesis and site-directed nucleases).